-External funding is extensively in respect of Disabled Facility Grants with an element of external funding in 2019.
+External funding is extensively in respect of Disabled Facility Grants with an element of external funding in 2020/21 and also in 2024/25 as referred to above 19.

-Over the life of the current five-year capital programme there is borrowing in respect of two schemes, being Clitheroe Market Improvements (£175,000) and Installation of a Second Parking Deck at Chester Avenue Car Park (£1,230,000).
+Over the life of the current five-year capital programme there is borrowing in respect of two schemes, being residual works on Clitheroe Market Improvements (£17557,000) and Installation of a Second Parking Deck at Chester Avenue Car Park (£1,230,000).